Mountain Biking Escapade: The Last Forbidden Kingdom

 Everest High Passes Trek

-This trek features two iconic high-altitude passes: Cho La Pass (5,420 m / 17,782 ft.) and Renjo La Pass (5,340 m / 17,520 ft.).
-Along the way, enjoy panoramic views of the world’s tallest mountains, including Mount Everest (8,848 m), Lhotse, Makalu, Cho Oyu, and Ama Dablam.
+This Everest High Passes Trek crosses two major high-altitude passes: Cho La Pass (5,420 m / 17,782 ft) and Renjo La Pass (5,340 m / 17,520 ft).
+From these points, you see panoramic views of Mount Everest (8,848 m), Lhotse, Makalu, Cho Oyu, and Ama Dablam.

 Why Choose the Everest High Passes Trek with Nepal Sanctuary Treks

 Please note that this is a sample itinerary for the Everest High Passes Trek.
 We can tailor the program to your specific needs and preferences.
-For more details, contact our travel expert or email us at info@nepalsanctuarytreks.com.
+For more details, contact our travel expert or email us at [email protected].

 Note: Below trekking hours, altitudes and distances are approximate, and absolutely for the general idea only.